FAQ

 For Recce Pharmaceuticals, achieving GMP certification is a crucial milestone.
 The company has successfully produced 5,000 doses of RECCE® 327 (R327) per week under GMP conditions, ensuring these doses can be used in human clinical trials.
 This supports ongoing Phase I and Phase II trials and prepares for a Phase III trial for diabetic foot ulcer infections.
 This achievement highlights Recce’s commitment to advancing innovative antibiotics and represents a significant step towards an Investigational New Drug (IND) submission.

-Recce’s initial focus is on sepsis, a life-threatening inflammatory response to infection that has spread to the body for which no specific treatment options exist.
-Sepsis represents the costliest condition for hospitals to treat, accounting for more than $24B in U.S. hospital expenses annually with no approved treatment options at this time.
-By 2026, the sepsis and septic shock space is expected to be worth $5.9B USD.
+A related area of focus is sepsis, a life-threatening inflammatory response to infection that has spread throughout the body, for which no specific treatment options exist.
+Sepsis is the costliest condition for hospitals to treat, accounting for more than $38 billion in U.S. hospital expenses annually, with no approved treatment options at this time.
+By 2026, the sepsis and septic shock market is expected to be worth $5.9 billion USD.

 More information can be found here: Sepsis, UTI/Urosepsis, Burn Wound Infections, Diabetic Foot Infections.